sathya21/visualization/README.md

 Finally, I noticed that there is a symmetric distribution of heights, for all handedness, amongst baseball players - which is amazingly consistent between groups.

-What questions I have about the data:
+b)What questions I have about the data:

 Too many to list.
 There was no description of the dataset, so I don't know who it covers (it is obviously not for little league, because there are no 11 year olds that are 6'7'' but beyond that, I don't know anything about the data.
 One or two lines about the dataset would help) .